 For healthy people who do resistance training exercise, my instincts tell me any effect would probably not be significant.
 For older folks who do not workout (those in nursing homes for instance), I am less certain.
 Those concerned with how ibuprofen might limit hypertrophy, muscle strength and recovery, may want to consider limiting their use until more is known.

 Speaking of exercise, remember that NSAIDs might also impair kidney function.
 Kidney failure is also a symptom of rhabdomyolysis (muscle fiber death).
 If you have kidney problems, speak to your doctor about OTC pain medications after exercise.

 Can Ibuprofen Cause Depression?

 Over the counter pain relievers are very popular.
 As is reported by Scientific American, antidepressants are the 3rd most popular class of drugs in the US.
 While testosterone is mostly noted for us muscle building ability, a drop in this hormone may also play a role in depression.

-So, if ibuprofen promotes hypogonadism and this reduces testosterone, might this in turn increase the odds of depression?
-This is a touch call to make and so I wont try to.
+So, if Advil and other NSAIDs promotes hypogonadism and this reduces testosterone, might this increase the odds of depression?
+This is not known.
 Depression is complicated.
 On the plus side, some research has noted less depression in osteoarthritis patients when they take NSAIDs.
 These studies did not measure testosterone and my guess is the depression was reduced due to the people feeling less pain and maybe greater ability return to their normal activities.
 Again, this is complicated.
 Currently no studies directly link ibuprofen or other OTC pain meds to depression.